VietHoang1512/CVPR-track-5/README.md

 </div>

 ## Overview

-- This is the code for EmoRecCom #5 solution
+- This is the code for the #5 solution
 - The [single model](https://drive.google.com/file/d/1-2-rGO46ZXVS0GTxxx-LlyVe_RU3aumu/view?usp=sharing) achieved 0.1564 MRR in the private leaderboard

 ## Prerequisites

 - torch
 - torchvision
 - numpy